Cloud Manager Environment Variables

 See the official Maven documentation for more details.

-Environment variables can be used in a number of places.
+Environment variables can be used in several places.

 Both regular environment variables and secrets can be used in the authoring, preview, and publishing environments.